sheldon-wright/blog/content/blog/comptia-security-plus-exam-experience/index.md

 On the exam, take the PBQs last.
 Flag them and come back after you've answered all of the multiple choice questions.
 I don't recall who gave me that advice, but I'm glad I heeded it.

 Jason Dion's course is very informative, but it's also 31 hours of material.
-If you only have a small amount of time every day to study, it will provide you with a structured approach to covering the material.
+If you only have a small amount of time every day to study this course will provide you with a structured approach to covering the material.
 It does not follow the same order as the exam objectives, if that is important to you.
 The practice questions and practice exam were too easy and not demonstrative of real exam readiness, in my opinion.

 Professor Messer's Security+ playlist is probably the most efficient study material I found.
-If you're looking for just enough information to pass, this is probably the resource to go with.
-I did benefit from his practice exams and would recommend them to anyone.
+If you're looking for just enough information to pass, this is probably the resource to choose.
+I benefited from his practice exams and would recommend them to anyone.
 They definitely made me more confident going into the exam.

-**Bonus:** [Cyber James](https://www.youtube.com/watch?v=BrvCG1P8AMw&list=PLIsEyzUoUVmBJk0ZqxExnII_3Ac38Coet) on YouTube also has many good practice questions to help you understand the concepts, but like all of the other resources mentioned here the difficulty is lower than what I saw on the exam.
+**Bonus:** [Cyber James](https://www.youtube.com/watch?v=BrvCG1P8AMw&list=PLIsEyzUoUVmBJk0ZqxExnII_3Ac38Coet) on YouTube also has many good practice questions to help you understand the concepts, but like all of resources mentioned here the difficulty is lower than what I saw on the exam.

 ### Conclusion